lttng/lttng-tools/doc/man/README.md

 macro definitions used everywhere in the man page sources.

-### linklttng
+### man

-The linklttng macro is used to link to another LTTng man page.
-Its output is different depending on the back-end.
-In troff, the man page name is rendered in bold, whereas the HTML5 output renders a hyperlink.
+The man macro is used to link to another man page.
+In troff, the man page name is rendered in bold.

-Usage example: `linklttng:lttng-enable-channel(1)`.
+Usage example: `man:lttng-enable-channel(1)`.

 ### linkgenoptions